njuro/jard/README.md

 # JBoard
-Imageboard written in Java with Spring Boot &amp; Thymeleaf
+Imageboard written in Java with Spring Boot.